heldergomesramos/heldergomesramos/README.md

 # 👋 Hi, I'm Hélder!

-I'm a passionate developer from Portugal with a background in computer science, specializing in game development, web development and music production.
+I'm a passionate developer from Portugal with a background in computer science, specializing in game development, web development, software development and music production.

 ## 🌐 Socials: